De Quervain's Tenosynovitis

 Your consultant will usually be able to establish whether you are suffering from tenosynovitis after taking a medical history and examining the affected wrist.
 Further investigations are not normally needed, but in some cases x-rays may be required to rule out other causes.

-Treatment will depend on the severity of the condition, and which option will give you the best long-term outcome.
-Your consultant will discuss with you all the various options.
+Treatment will depend on the severity of the condition and the best long-term outcome.
+Your consultant will go through the available options with you.

 The majority of cases can be resolved with rest, ice and anti-inflammatory medication.
-A thumb spica splint, to immobilize the thumb and/or wrist while allowing the other digits freedom to move, is often used but steroid injections may be considered as an alternative option.
+A thumb splint may be used to immobilise the thumb and/or wrist while allowing the fingers freedom to move.
+In some cases, steroid injections may be considered.

-This may be considered in the small number of patients with severe symptoms who haven’t responded to more conservative treatments over a period of 6 months.
-Surgery involves the surgical release of the retinaculum, or sheath surrounding the affected tendons at the base of the thumb.
+Surgery may be considered in a small number of patients with severe symptoms, who haven’t responded to more conservative treatments over a period of 6 months or more.
+The procedure involves the surgical release of the retinaculum or sheath surrounding the affected tendons at the base of the thumb.
 This reduces pressure and enables the tendons to glide freely, thereby reducing pain.

 The One Orthopaedics team specialists